MAYOR - KATHERINE "KAYE" ADAMS

 things necessary to this act.
 The enumeration herein of specific powers shall in nowise be construed to be words of limitation but shall be construed to be in addition to any authorities, powers, rights or duties, usually conducted or connected with municipal corporations and city governments in the State of Florida

-Council President - City Council Seat #2 - Laura Kelley Wright
+Council Vice Mayor - City Council Seat #2 - Laura Kelley Wright

 Laura K. Wright has been a business owner in Umatilla for over twenty years.
 She and her husband Tracy are proprietors of Moss Gate Bed & Breakfast.